AndreUanKenobi/datameshdemo/README.md

 WHERE tags='python'
 group by 1,2,3,4,5,6
 ```
-And save it as "My view"
+And save it as "My First Data Product"

 ## Step 4: Import consumer data